-In this seminar, Dr Joe Langley will talk about the practices of Designers, the impact they have on co-design, and the potential contribution they hold for implementing research evidence.
+In this seminar, Dr Joe Langley talked about the practices of Designers, the impact they have on co-design, and the potential contribution they hold for implementing research evidence.

-Through case studies, we will look at Design and Co-Design from a Designers’ perspective, illustrating how Design practices are used to explore problems, develop solutions and communicate across boundaries, engaging with people mentally, physically and emotionally - which is essential to influencing behaviour.
+Through case studies, we looked at Design and Co-Design from a Designers’ perspective, illustrating how Design practices are used to explore problems, develop solutions and communicate across boundaries, engaging with people mentally, physically and emotionally – which is essential to influencing behaviour.

 Dr Joe Langley Principal Research Fellow – Design Research Lab4Living, Sheffield Hallam University.
 Read more here